- Get link

 Now your head feels foggy.
 Sleep is erratic.
 Your attention span?
 A memory.

-But the good news is: your brain is resilient.
-With the right reset, you can reclaim calm, clarity, and digital freedom.
+The good news: the brain is resilient.
+With the right reset, calm and clarity return.

 Factor | Low Screen Time | High Screen Time |